opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 - The "FAQ" is empty currently.
 This will grow as we get actual questions from the community upon release.
 - The "Creating an Authenticated Video" section covers adding a video that is behind Github authentication.
 - The "Screenshots" section shows the admin section pages as well default examples of the video and auth screens.
-- The "Limitations/Planned Features" section contains info on some features that are desirable and their relative priority, as well as current limitations of the plugin.
+- The "Limitations/Future Features" section contains info on some features that are desirable and their relative priority, as well as current limitations of the plugin.

+=== About Us ===
+We have developed the open-source [Opensheetmusicdisplay](https://opensheetmusicdisplay.org/): A library for rendering MusicXML in the browser using Vexflow.
+We developed this plugin to help us more easily create sponsor-specific screencasts.
+We are making it available here free to give back to the sponsorware community and pay it forward.
+We hope you find this plugin useful, and if so, please consider sponsoring us or donating at our link above.
+Thank you!

 == Installation ==